On quasi-Albanese morphisms for log canonical Calabi-Yau pairs: Preparations

 \section{Preparations}

 We work over the field of complex numbers.
-For the singularities of pairs and the minimal model program, we refer to the book \cite{KM98}.
+For the singularities of pairs and the minimal model program, we refer to \cite{KM98,Kollar2013sing}.

-A projective surjective morphism between normal varieties with connected fibers is called a fibration.
-Let $f:X\to Y$ be a fibration between normal varieties.
+A dominant morphism between normal varieties with irreducible general fibers is called a fibration.
+Let $f:X\to Y$ be a projective fibration between normal varieties.
 Let $D$ be an effective $\Qq$-divisor on $X$.
-We can write $D=D^h+D^v$, where $D^v$ does not dominate $Y$, and each component of $D^h$ dominates $Y$. $D^v$ (resp. $D^h$) is called the vertical part (resp. horizontal) part of $D$. $D$ is called vertical (resp. horizontal) if $D=D^v$ (resp. $D=D^h$).
-Assume that $D$ is vertical, then $D$ is called exceptional over $Y$ if $\codim f(D)\geq2$, and very exceptional over $Y$ if for any prime divisor $P\subset Y$, there is a prime divisor $Q\subset X$ such that $Q$ dominates $P$ but $Q\not\subset D$.
+We can write $D=D^h+D^v$, where $D^v$ does not dominate $Y$, and each component of $D^h$ dominates $Y$. $D^v$ (resp. $D^h$) is called the vertical (resp. horizontal) part of $D$. $D$ is called vertical (resp. horizontal) if $D=D^v$ (resp. $D=D^h$).
+Assume that $D$ is vertical, then $D$ is called exceptional over $Y$ if $\codim f(D)\geq2$, and degenerate over $Y$ if for any prime divisor $P\subset Y$, there is a prime divisor $Q\subset X$ such that $Q$ dominates $P$ but $Q\not\subset D$.

-For a birational map $\pi:X\dashrightarrow Y$ between normal varieties, we set $\Ex(\pi):=\sum P$, where the sum is taken over all prime divisors on $X$ which are exceptional over $Y$.
+For a birational map $\pi:X\dashrightarrow Y$ between normal varieties, we set $\Ex(\pi)=\sum P$, where the sum is taken over all prime divisors on $X$ which are exceptional over $Y$.
 A birational map $\pi:X\dashrightarrow Y$ is called a birational contraction if $\Ex (\pi^{-1})=0$.

 We will use the following fact implicitly: Let $A$, $B$ be two effective $\Qq$-Cartier $\Qq$-divisors on a projective variety $X$.
 If $\Supp A=\Supp B$, then $\kappa(A)=\kappa(B)$.
 If $\Supp A\subset \Supp B$, then $\kappa(A)\leq\kappa(B)$.
 Let $f:Y\to X$ be a projective surjective morphism from another projective variety, then $f^{-1}\Supp A=\Supp f^*A$.